William MacDowall

 William MacDowall or McDougall (died 1580) was a Scottish priest and Master of Works to Mary, Queen of Scots, her mother Mary of Guise, and James VI of Scotland.
+MacDowall worked with gardeners to improve the grounds of Holyrood Palace.
 The title 'sir' was used in Scotland by a priest without a master's degree.
 The name appears variously as McDowgall, McDougall, McDowall etc., in printed records, he signed accounts MAKDOUELL.

 Career

-He was first employed by John Scrimgeour of Myres in 1535, managing the stone quarry during the building of Holyroodhouse.
-During the Rough Wooings he was involved in the fabrication of arms at Edinburgh Castle.
-Later he worked on the building of fortifications against the English for Mary of Guise, 1554–56, and collecting taxes to fund these defensive works.
+Wiliam MacDowall was first employed by John Scrimgeour of Myres in 1535, managing the stone quarry during construction work at Holyroodhouse.
+During the war known as the "Rough Wooing", he was involved in the fabrication of arms at Edinburgh Castle.
+Later, MacDowall worked on the building of fortifications against the English for Mary of Guise, during her regency (1554–1556), and collecting taxes to fund these defensive works.

 In 1558, MacDowall worked on repairs to the forewall of Edinburgh Castle and the parapet of David's Tower, and the Palace of Holyroodhouse.
 From August to October 1558 he was busy directing works on the Island of Inchkeith, including the construction of a munition house, to complete an artillery fortress designed by the Italian military engineer and architect Lorenzo Pomarelli.
 When royal artillery was stationed at Hume Castle in 1558, MacDowall collected 60 Swedish pine boards to make rafts or boats to carry materials on the Tweed.

+In 1550, he was chaplain to the Deacon of Guild, and as reward for his labours on the common buildings of the town, his relation John MacDowall was made a member of the guild without charge.
 As master of work for Edinburgh burgh council, MacDowall measured quantities and made contracts with masons, including works at Newhaven.
 For St. Giles he procured timber for roofing the Consistory in 1555 and wainscot in 1557 for the seating of Our Lady's Aisle.
 In 1557, he made a contract with building lime producers in Cousland to supply lime for Edinburgh's town walls.

+In November 1554, Mary of Guise appointed him chaplain of the altar of Saint Michael in the chapel in Holyrood Palace.
 After the death of Mary of Guise he remained in Edinburgh Castle and was charged with neglecting his duties as a warden and Master of St. Pauls Work.
 He was allowed the use of a little house in St Paul's Work.
 After the reformation of 1560, MacDowall was excluded from the town works, which recommenced with the conversion of a part of St Giles Kirk into a new Tollbooth.